This page describes how to tweak the ranking of the search results returned by your search engines.

 Figure 1: Results for the search query "mat" from a search engine that does not use keywords.
 (To see the entire result set, click the image.)

 Figure 2: Results for the search query "mat" from a search engine with the keyword "yoga".

 In the version with the "yoga" keyword, webpages that contain the keyword are promoted in the results page.

 You can create as many keywords as you want, as long as you don't exceed 100 characters.
-The easiest way to create keywords is through the Basics tab in the Control Panel.
+The easiest way to create keywords is through the Basics section of the Overview page in the Control Panel.
 You can use that tab to experiment, trying out different keywords and checking out their effects on the results page.
 If you don't like the results, you can easily remove a keyword and try another one.